-MMAE 710 Dynamic and Nonlinear Finite Element Analysis
+Dynamic and Nonlinear Finite Element Analysis

-This is a four-day course that provides a comprehensive understanding of the theory and practice of advanced finite element procedures.
+Provides a comprehensive understanding of the theory and practice of advanced finite element procedures.
 The course combines lectures on dynamic and nonlinear finite element analysis with selected computer labs.
 The lectures cover implicit and explicit time integration techniques, stability of integration algorithms, treatment of material and geometric nonlinearity, and solution techniques for nonlinear finite element equations.
 The computer labs train students to solve practical engineering problems in solid mechanics and heat transfer using ABAQUS and Hypermesh.
 Special emphasis is placed on proper time step and convergence tolerance selection, mesh design, and results interpretation.
 A full set of course notes will be provided to class participants as well as a CD-ROM containing course notes, written exercises, computer labs, and all worked out examples.
 Note: This class is offered as an intersession course.
-Concurrent Prerequisite: MMAE 704(2-0-2)
+Concurrent Prerequisite: MMAE 704